tnyandoro/work_from_home_app/README.md

-# Friend app with Ruby on Rails
+# Work From Home app with Ruby on Rails

-> This is a Social app that allows users to create posts, reply with comments, send a friend request, accept a friend request and see what their friends are posting.
+> This is a Social app that allows users to create groups, make transactions towards saving for a goal for the entire family and/or can also make a personal transaction.

 ![Timeline](./img/screenshot-1.png)